Rushikesh-Satpute/Rushikesh-Satpute/README.md

 ## 🌟 A little about me

 I’m an Information Technology undergraduate who likes building products that feel real, useful, and scalable.
-not just “college projects”, but things people can actually use.

 right now, i’m mostly into: